aaronbloomfield/ccc/hws/dappintro/index.md

 -->

-Once that command is run to start the local node, you will see a line that says, "HTTP server started", which is what our additional options did.
+Once that command is run to start the local node, you will see a line that says, "HTTP server started", which is what the various options in the geth-config.toml file did.
 Note that these particular options will only allow the Remix that we are using -- either as a stand-alone IDE or through the browser -- *on the same machine* to connect.
 So you can't run geth on another host (VirtualBox, Amazon AWS, etc.) and Remix on your host machine, for example.

 Now that geth is started, we have to attach to it IN A SEPARATE WINDOW via `geth attach /path/to/ethprivate/geth.ipc` (or, in Windows, either `geth attach ipc:\\\\.\\pipe\\geth.ipc` or `geth attach \\.\pipe\geth.ipc`).
-Wait for it to finish sync'ing (check `eth.syncing`).
+Wait for it to finish syncing (check `eth.syncing`).
 Then `eth.blockNumber` should match the highest block number on our Ethereum blockchain explorer.

 Just to check: at this point, you should have TWO geth processes running in separate windows.
 The first is the full node with the five or six additional flags as above.
 The second is a geth terminal via `geth attach`.